 - Students must be provided with a list of recommended clothing and personal items suitable for the specific activity.

-- When combining two activities, consult the safety guidelines for each activity.
+- When combining two activities, consult the activity page for each activity.